METRO Magazine Logo

 Another claim element we routinely see that is not requested is what we call total loss supplements.
 They are part and labor estimates over and above the vehicle's actual cash value (ACV), which considers the time and materials required to remove and reinstall specialty equipment on a replacement vehicle.
 This can include items such as radios, lights, sirens, cameras, GPS, telematics, bicycle racks, wheelchair ramps, and the like.
 It also considers the costs for restriping, wrapping, or lettering the replacement vehicle.

-The best way to document this is to take each vehicle class that has specialty equipment, create a list with the most equipment in that class, and attach the costs or time associated with the removal and reinstallation of those items.
+The best way to document this is to list each vehicle class with specialty equipment, identify the class with the most equipment, and attach the costs or time required for the removal and reinstallation of those items.

 When you consider the time transit staff spend on these tasks, and their hourly costs, it amounts to quite a bit of uncompensated taxpayer dollars that the at-fault carrier should be held accountable for paying.